 Not far from Nicosia – the capital of Cyprus – there is a village called Mitsero.
-In its vicinity there is a lake with the same name.
-A small reservoir with a length of 700 meters has an unusual color of the water – red.
+In its vicinity, there is a lake with the same name.
+A small reservoir with a length of 700 meters has an unusual colour of the water – red.
 It has become red due to the high content of iron ore in the soil.
 Actually, Mitsero is a man-made lake: once there was a mine here.
 When the mineral reserves got depleted, the field was abandoned.
 Gradually the quarry was filled with water, with minerals dissolved in it.
-The combination of iron ore and copper dust gave the water such an unusual color, which varies depending on the light.
+The combination of iron ore and copper dust gave the water such an unusual colour, which varies depending on the light.
 It is noteworthy that there is no vegetation along the banks of Mitsero, and no living creatures are found in its waters.
 It is strictly forbidden to swim in the lake.
-There are few tourists, but photographers has long favoured Mitsero to take great and unusual shots here.
+There are few tourists, but photographers have long favoured Mitsero to take great and unusual shots here.

 Those who want to see the lake with the of should go along the Nicosia-Palechori road (Nicosia — Palechori), and turn onto the Mitsero sign.

 The gravity hill is located on the road between the cities of Paphos and Polis, near the village of Drussi.
 Here, people feel that they find themselves in a completely unusual place.
 In the anomalous zone, you can see how balls roll up the hill, and spilled water rises up.
 Of course, there is a scientific explanation for everything, but it is always interesting to see the so-called gravitational road itself and marvel at the wonders of nature.